 Education Programme

-Bookable led education sessions at Sheffield Botanical Gardens are available on Tuesdays and Wednesdays every week.
+Bookable led education sessions at Sheffield Botanical Gardens.

-This Education Programme offers an exciting range of bookable full day or half day led activities for schools for all Key Stages and across curricular subjects.
-These activities allow students to discover the delight of Sheffield Botanical Gardens and enhance their curricular learning.
+Our Education Programme offers an exciting range of bookable school trip workshops for all Key Stages and across curricular subjects.
+These full and half day led activities allow students to discover the delight of learning outdoors, surrounded by nature.
+They enhance curricular learning across topics including science, horticulture, plant exploration, pollination, habitats, air quality, world geography, history, creative writing, and art.

 Science

-Learn all about the Gardens and how they are managed and maintained.
-This set of activities will help students learn about plant habitats and the practicalities of horticulture in the Botanical Gardens.
-We can also incorporate plant identification and biology to these sessions.
+Learn all about the Gardens and explore science through nature.
+This set of activities will help students embed and enhance their learning about pollination, seed dispersal, plant ID, plant biology and life cycles, plant habitats and deciduous and evergreen trees.
+We can also incorporate the knowledge about how the Gardeners work in the Botanical Gardens.
 Pick from the activities below for your visit (each activity is approximately 45mins to 1 hour).
 Activities can be adapted for Reception, KS1-KS4, GCSE and A-Level.

 Science